cloudigrade/cloudigrade/docs/architecture.md

       - RDS PSQL database
       - Redis database
       - CloudWatch logging
+    - If AWS is down or misbehaving, many of cloudigrade's internal operations may fail, and that may result in errors and pods restarting, and pods may fail to start completely and report ready.
   - [Microsoft Azure](https://azure.microsoft.com/) ([status](https://status.azure.com/)):
     - cloudigrade subscription to:
       - describe VM resource capability definitions
+    - If Azure is down or misbehaving, many of cloudigrade's internal operations may fail, and that may result in errors and pods restarting, and pods may fail to start completely and report ready.

 ## Runtime Dependencies Overview